FoundOPS/TaskOptimizer/Docs/Use Cases.md

 	- $200
 - Skill Constraint
 	- Leaf collection, hard
-- Time Constraint
+- Window Constraints
-	- 3 - 5 pm, soft, 1.3 penalty ????
+	- 3 - 5 pm, 125% penalty (soft)
+- (FUTURE) Linked task - must be consecutively done

 Questions: Dynamic value
 		- worth more if performed by specific resources (higher rating resource group)

-**Skill Constraint : IConstraint**

-**Time Constraint : IConstraint**

-**IConstraint**
+**Constraints**

-Hard: cannot charge price for a task if not met.
+Hard constraints cannot charge price for a task if not met.
-Soft: price penalty if not met.

-Properties

-- TaskTypeId: The skill required type
-- Multiplier: 0
-	- 0, it's a hard constraint
-	- .3, multiplier to cost
+Soft constraints charge a penalty cost (if resource group) or price (if task).

 **Utility**

-??Value - cost
+Value - Cost

 ## Use Cases ##